 "If we become aware of any alleged breaches of our Global Human Rights Policy, we take them seriously, and any violations will lead to termination."

 When issues have arisen in the past, we conducted a formal investigation and suppliers have been terminated.
-Currently, there are zero cases of non-compliance with regards to human rights and fair labour issues, both within our internal operations as well as within our supply chain.
+Currently, there are zero cases of noncompliance with regards to human rights and fair labour issues, both within our internal operations as well as within our supply chain.
 In addition to having a zero-tolerance policy for any violations of human and labour rights, we continue to monitor current and emerging regulations and industry best practices.
 We will continue to enhance our internal policies and controls and work with suppliers to ensure continued compliance with any relevant laws, protocols and best practices as circumstances may require.
 For any high-risk countries identified in the future, we will work across our value chain to mitigate risks through our multi-step risk assessment methodology and, if necessary, engage specialists, both internal and external, to aid in risk assessment and remediation measures, should issues arise.
 Employees, contractors and suppliers at Maxeon are encouraged to join the fight for human rights.
 A Compliance and Ethics Helpline is available 24/7 for internal and external stakeholders to anonymously report any concerns or infractions.

-MEASURING EFFECTIVESS 2021 Results Zero cases of non-compliance were found in 2021 with regard to human rights and fair labour issues, both within our internal operations as well as within our supply chain.
-In addition to having a zero-tolerance policy for any violations of human and labour rights, we continue to monitor current and emerging regulations and industry best practices.
+moxeon Measuring effectiveness 2022 results One case of potential non-compliance was found in 2022 with regard to human rights and fair labour issues.
+It was detected through an audit.
+We addressed the issues identified through our remediation procedure and the corrections were verified by a subsequent audit.
+We continue to monitor current and emerging regulations and industry best practices.
 We will continue to enhance our internal policies and controls and work with suppliers to ensure continued compliance with any relevant laws, protocols and best practices as circumstances may require.
 We are committed to reviewing the effectiveness of our policies on an annual basis as part of the Maxeon Group wide review.
-In future years, we will seek to develop frameworks and processes to ensure we can review the effectiveness of the actions we are taking to assess and address modern slavery risks in our operations and supply chains.
+In future years, we will seek to develop frameworks and processes to ensure we can review the effectiveness of the actions we are taking to assess and address modern slavery risks in our operations and supply chains. maxeon Confidential | © 2023 Maxeon Solar Technologies, Ltd. 20 2022 performance highlights and looking forward 2022 in focus Sustainability Report Maxeon published its third Sustainability Report in 2023.
+This included our Board Diversity and Hiring Statement.
+We are also recognized as a global leader this year being named in the top 1% of public companies globally by Corporate Knights.